Kevin Smith's unrealized projects: The Green Hornet

-In February 2004, Miramax president Harvey Weinstein announced that Smith was to write and direct a Green Hornet film, based on their previous four-film collaborations.
+In February 2004, Miramax Films president Harvey Weinstein announced that Smith was to write and direct a Green Hornet film, based on their previous four-film collaborations.
 "I dig the fact that he kicked off a run of billionaire playboys who decided to put on a mask and fight crime and that he was Batman before there was a Batman," Smith said.
 I always said I'd never do a superhero film, based on my limited experience writing on Superman Lives and having to answer to the studio, Jon Peters, the comics company and eventually a director.
 Then there's a fandom that gets up in arms if you even try to stray from their character.
 Here, there is simplicity in the character and the situation.
 Jon Gordon and Hannah Minghella were now on as producers, with Harold Berkowitz and George Trendle, son of the character's co-creator, as executive producers.
 Smith approached Jake Gyllenhaal for the lead role in March 2004.
 In mid-November of that year, he said he had written about 100 pages, and estimated another 100 to come.
 In February 2006, Smith's official website noted, "Kevin officially no longer has anything to do with the Fletch Won or Green Hornet projects."
 Smith went on to write the Dynamite Entertainment comic book Green Hornet, which has run 11 issues as of late 2010.